max-behrens/ticket-system/README.md

 Within this Laravel & Vue JS bulk ticket purchasing system:
-TicketController.php handles HTTP requests for purchasing tickets and checking the status of currently purchased tickets, ProcessTicketPurchase.php job processes purchases by assigning random available tickets to users, ReseedTickets.php job automatically generates new tickets when available tickets are low, and DeleteSoldTickets.php runs daily via Laravel's scheduler to delete sold tickets.
+TicketController.php handles HTTP requests for purchasing tickets and checking the status of currently purchased tickets;
+ProcessTicketPurchase.php job processes purchases by assigning random available tickets to users;
+ReseedTickets.php job automatically generates new tickets when available tickets are low;
+and DeleteSoldTickets.php runs daily via Laravel's scheduler to delete sold tickets.
 The Ticket.php, Purchase.php, and TicketResult.php models manage the database relationships, while TicketFactory.php generates initial tickets with realistic win probabilities.
-TicketSeeder.php and UserSeeder.php populate the database with initial tickets and a test user, Index.vue provides real-time progress tracking and results display, and TicketPurchaseTest.php and TicketModelTest.php ensure the purchasing and win distributions work correctly through automated testing.
+TicketSeeder.php and UserSeeder.php populate the database with initial tickets and a test user;
+Index.vue provides real-time progress tracking and results display, and full purchase visibility and export; and TicketPurchaseTest.php and TicketModelTest.php ensure the purchasing and win distributions work correctly through automated testing.